kashika3101/Leetcode-JUNE-Challenge/README.md

 # Leetcode-JUNE-Challenge
-This repository is made for Leetcode June Challenge.
+This repository is made for solutions of Leetcode June Challenge.
+Languages Preferred:-
+* C++
+* Java
+* Python